FractalBlocks/js-rsync/README.md

 ## Implementation

 This is a fork of [ttezel/anchor](https://github.com/ttezel/anchor), thanks to Mihai Tomescu (matomesc@gmail.com) and Tolga Tezel (tolgatezel11@gmail.com) for the initial implementation.
-We will maintain this repo as we use it in internal projects and share our fixes-refactors as open source code.
+We will maintain and improve the library because we use it in an internal project and we will share our fixes-refactors as open source code.